ffrank/puppet-mgmtgraph/README.md

 The `mgmt` integration has no way of passing this flag.
 However, eventually this mode will probably become the default, with an optional `--optimistic` flag to revert to the current default.

+### Collecting translation problems

+In order to make the translation more effective, we are looking to add the most popular features from Puppet to mgmt.
+You can help by opening issues upstream at https://github.com/purpleidea/mgmt.
+For a handy list of errors from your manifests, use the following command:

+    puppet mgmtgraph stats

+The `stats` command can be used just like `print` with respect to its parameters.
+However, instead of printing the graph structure for mgmt, it presents a consolidated list of translation issues.

 ## Limitations

 Translation of virtual and exported resources is untested.
 Containment of supported resources